Reviewable/nodefire/README.md

 static setCacheSize(max)

 /**
- * Sets the maximum number of pinned values to retain in the cache when a host gets disconnected.
+ * Sets the maximum number of pinned values to retain in the cache when an app gets disconnected.
  * By default all values are retained, but if your cache size is high they'll all need to be double-
  * checked against the Firebase server when the connection comes back.
 It may thus be more
  * economical to drop the least used ones when disconnected.
- * @param {number} max The maximum number of values from a disconnected host to keep pinned in the
+ * @param {number} max The maximum number of values from a disconnected app to keep pinned in the
  *        cache.
  */
-static setCacheSizeForDisconnectedHost(max)
+static setCacheSizeForDisconnectedApp(max)

 /**
  * Gets the current number of values pinned in the cache.